igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-3/index.md

 feature.
 To do so, I created
 the [Campsite Booking 2023](https://github.com/users/igor-baiborodine/projects/1/views/1) project with all the items I wanted to implement.
 Creating such a project helped me illustrate the scope of the new iteration, plan my work, and track progress.
-And now, let's give more details of the most significant changes.
+And now, let's dive into the most significant changes.

 {{< toc >}}